 Expired food in your fridge, freezer and pantry takes up space and crowds your shelves.
 This encourages a frustrating cycle of food waste.
 Take 5-minutes and check your food storage areas for items that are past due.
 Consider composting food scraps too.

-To prevent future spoilage of food, here’s the golden rule I learned in my 20+ year career in the hospitality industry.
+To prevent future spoilage of food, here’s the golden rule to remember.

 FIFO – first in, first out.